AkatsaZXC/lurcherbot/README.md

 # Principle of operation

-In the desired drawer, door or any other lockable place you install the sensor, autonomous power supply and 'ESP8266'
+In the desired drawer, door or any other lockable place you install the sensor, autonomous power supply and `ESP8266`

 Bot send message to you when someone decides to open your private property.

 To add this bot type "LurcherBot" in Telegram Messager.

-Switch working on '14 pin'.
-When signal on digital pin is on 'HIGH' - door opened, 'LOW' - closed.
+Switch working on `14 pin`.
+When signal on digital pin is on `HIGH` - door opened, `LOW` - closed.